wcrumb97/agwwz5e-content/README.md

 ### This module is a collection of compendiums ONLY.
 World Scripts will not be included.
 The current list of compendiums and a description of each is provided below.

 ### INSTALLATION
-To install the module, download a zip of the repo's contents by clicking on the "Code" button in the upper right corner and select download zip.
-Unzip the file and place it in your Foundry module folder (C:\Users\USERNAME\AppData\Local\FoundryVTT\Data\modules by default). **Remove the "-main" that is appended onto the end of the module name.** Then boot the game world where you want to use this module and enable it.
+To install the module, follwo these steps:
+1. Download a zip of the repo's contents by clicking on the "Code" button in the upper right corner and select download zip.
+2. Unzip the file and place it in your Foundry module folder (C:\Users\USERNAME\AppData\Local\FoundryVTT\Data\modules by default).
+3. **Remove the "-main" that is appended onto the end of the module name.**
+4. Boot the game world where you want to use this module and enable it.

 ### UPDATE MODULE LOCALLY
-To update the module, delete it from your modules folder, and redownload the updated version following the installation guide.
+To update the module, delete it from your modules folder and redownload the updated version following the installation guide.

 ### COMPENDIUMS
 #### CLASSES